8. Content Handling

 Collection

-In case multiple documents are loaded into a pipeline, such documents are grouped together in a so called content object collection.
+In case multiple files are loaded into a pipeline, such documents are grouped together in a so called content object collection.
 Such a collection has a similar meaning like a folder has in a local file system.

 Attribute | Type | Description |